WillianVieira89/WillianVieira89/README.md

  ## I'm Willian Leonardo Vieira!

-:computer: I'm a web and front-end development student!\
+:computer:I'm a front-end web developer\
-:house_with_garden: I'm from São Paulo Brazil.\
+:house_with_garden: I'm from São Paulo, Brazil.\
 :books: Currently, I'm learning everything related to front-end and web development\
 :outbox_tray: 2021 Goals: Study, find a new job and contribute to the community